Louie Louie: Toots and the Maytals (1972)

-"Louie Louie" journeyed to its lyrical Jamaican destination with a reggae version by Toots and the Maytals.
-It was released as a 1972 UK single (Trojan TR-7865) and on the 1973 Funky Kingston album, described by rock critic Lester Bangs writing in Stereo Review as "Perfection, the most exciting and diversified set of reggae tunes by a single artist yet released".
+"Louie Louie" journeyed to its lyrical Jamaican destination with a "slow skanking" reggae version "as soulful as it gets" by Toots and the Maytals.
+A shorter version was released as a 1972 single in Jamaica (Jaguar J.49) and the U.K. (Trojan TR-7865) with a longer version included on the 1973 Funky Kingston album, described by rock critic Lester Bangs writing in Stereo Review as "Perfection, the most exciting and diversified set of reggae tunes by a single artist yet released".

 A BBC reviewer said, "The goofy garage anthem becomes both fiery sermon and dance-til-you-drop marathon.
-And, thanks to Toots’ soulman’s disregard for verbal meaning, the words are, if anything, even harder to discern than in the Kingsmen's version."
-Rolling Stone wrote, "And it passes the toughest test of any 'Louie Louie' remake — it rocks hard" and Hi-Fi News & Record Review cited its "incomprehensible majesty" and "crazy vigour" that made it "the best version ever".
+And, thanks to Toots’ soulman's disregard for verbal meaning, the words are, if anything, even harder to discern than in the Kingsmen's version."
+Rolling Stone wrote, "And it passes the toughest test of any 'Louie Louie' remake — it rocks hard" while Hi-Fi News & Record Review cited its "incomprehensible majesty" and "crazy vigour" that made it "the best version ever".
 Another author, writing about the song's use in a scene in This Is England noted, "A black Jamaican band's cover of a black American song, made famous by a white American band, seems an appropriate signifier of the racial harmony that [director Shane] Meadows seeks to evoke ...."

 The group performed the song frequently in concert and a live version appeared on the 1998 various artists album Reggae Live Sessions Volume 2.
-Toots Hibbert also performed it solo and with other acts, most notably the Red Hot Chili Peppers and the Dave Matthews Band.
+Toots Hibbert also performed it solo and with other acts until his death in 2020, most notably the Red Hot Chili Peppers and the Dave Matthews Band.

 "Brother Louie" (1973)

-Although musically not a true cover version, "Brother Louie", Errol Brown and Tony Wilson's song about an interracial romance, was termed by Dave Marsh as "one of the truest heirs Richard Berry's 'Louie Louie' ever had" based on its theme of separated lovers and its minor key reprise of the chorus.
+Although musically not a true cover version, "Brother Louie", Errol Brown and Tony Wilson's song about an interracial romance, was "strongly inspired by the Kingsmen's classic" and described by Dave Marsh as "one of the truest heirs Richard Berry's 'Louie Louie' ever had" based on its theme of separated lovers and its minor key reprise of the chorus.
 The original release by Hot Chocolate reached No. 7 on the UK singles chart.
-A cover version by Stories was a No. 1 hit in the U.S. later the same year, but with the parental roles reversed.
+A cover version by Stories was a No. 1 hit in the U.S. later the same year.
 In 1993, the Quireboys' version reached No. 31 in the UK.

 Patti Smith (1975)

 Multiple live versions by Patti Smith, the "punk poet laureate", were released in the mid-1970s on bootleg albums Let's Deodorize The Night, Teenage Perversity & Ships In The Night, In Heat, and Bicentenary Blues, usually as a medley in which Lou Reed's "Pale Blue Eyes" would "sacrilegiously segue" into "Louie Louie".
-Her cover version has been described as tapping "directly into the primal, urchin-like spirit of rock's renaissance".
+A 1975 live version at The Bottom Line was described as "uptight" with her "raw voice barking out the chorus".
+Her version has also been described as tapping "directly into the primal, urchin-like spirit of rock's renaissance".